fadeenk/mrKannahV3/content/talks/apis.md

 - making it interactive

-- pick your way to scake
+- pick your way to scale
 - flexible design
 - api should be for both human and machines
 - support the customers